Canada Life, Great‑West Life and London Life are now together as one new company – The Canada Life Assurance Company™.

 London Life Insurance Company

-Each of the companies has a vibrant and proud history, having formed more than 125 years ago.
+Each of the companies has a vibrant and proud history spanning more than 125 years.

-View London Life’s history, or view the history of Canada Life and Great-West Life.
+View London Life’s history below, or view the history of Canada Life and Great-West Life.

-On January 1, 2020, Great-West Life, London Life and Canada life came together to form one company – The Canada Life Assurance Company.
+On January 1, 2020, Great-West Life, London Life and Canada Life come together to form one company – The Canada Life Assurance Company.

-London Life rebranded its financial security planning division as Freedom 55 Financial.
+London Life rebrands its financial security planning division as Freedom 55 Financial.
 In addition, Quadrus Investment Services Ltd., London Life’s mutual funds subsidiary, is established.

-London Life was acquired by The Great-West Life Assurance Company, which also acquired Canada Life in 2003.
+London Life is acquired by The Great-West Life Assurance Company, which also acquires Canada Life in 2003.
+The acquisition is announced by London Life president and CEO, Fred Tomczyk (pictured above, left), and Great-West Lifeco president and CEO, Raymond McFeetors (pictured above, right).

-London Life acquired most of the Canadian operations of The Prudential Insurance Company of America.
+London Life acquires most of the Canadian operations of The Prudential Insurance Company of America.

 London Life launches a series of award-winning Freedom 55 television commercials known as the “Imagine visiting yourself in the future” ad campaign.